scottish-government-design-system/designsystem.gov.scot/components/contact-details/index.md

 It also helps users to quickly skip past this content if they don't need it.

+## Other versions of this component

+Contact details can be split over two columns if using the component in a layout that has sufficient width.

+{% include example-frame.html title="Contact details in a responsive layout using multiple columns" name="grid" %}

+## Implementation

+Use the ```address``` tag to wrap any contact details that relate to the page's content - as this can provide additional semantic meaning.

+Links to social media accounts should include the name of the social media platform.
+Also show the account name if there is the need to distinguish between multiple links to the same social media platform.

+Where space is limited use the ```visually-hidden``` class to reduce the link text that is visible to users who are not using screen reader software.

+Only use logos for social media links, for all other contact types use text labels.

 ## Evidence

 Around 3% of internal searches on mygov.scot are for contact details.

-Contact details components can also be returned by Google in ‘smart search’ results.
+Contact details can also be returned by Google in ‘smart search’ results.
 As an example, about four times the number of users find Disclosure Scotland’s contact details from the mygov.scot website in a Google ‘smart search’ results page than they do on mygov.scot.

 ## Website analytics

 To track this component:

+* phone numbers are not links by default, but some mobile browsers automatically detect phone numbers and convert them to links which can be tracked
-* clicks on social media/email/telephone links can be tracked through the original page path, the external link URL, the click text and a data attribute describing the element
+* clicks on social media/email/phone links can be tracked through the original page path, the external link URL, the click text and a data attribute describing the element
 * internal links can be tracked the same way
-* phone numbers are not links by default, they are tagged with a data attribute and, if the user is on a mobile phone, can be automatically linked to make a call if the user’s browser supports this

 The data attributes are added automatically by the [Design System's 'tracking' script](/guidance/tracking/#contact-details).